lsuhadolnik/D365-SWIFTPAD/README.md

 ## Summary

-D365-Swiftpad is a productivity extension for Dynamics 365 and Power Apps.
+D365-Swiftpad is a productivity extension for Dynamics 365 and Power Apps - Just hit `Ctrl+Shift+P` and have all your favourite Power User commands just a few keystrokes away.

 It is a continuation of the popular LevelUp tool by Natraj Yegnaraman with additional commands and a Spotlight style launcher.
 Original authorship belongs to Natraj Yegnaraman with updates by Lovro Suhadolnik.

 Documentation for developers is available in [docs/development.md](docs/development.md).
+Docs for users hopefully coming soon :)

 ![Swiftpad Screenshot](/screenshots/Screenshot%20Main.png)

 ## Notice: Does not work with On-Prem Dynamics CRM.
 And there's no plan at the moment to support this.

-## Usage
+## Installation

-Download the latest build from this repository's [releases](https://github.com/lsuhadolnik/Dynamics-Launchpad/releases) page and unzip it.
-Then load the folder in `chrome://extensions` using "Load unpacked".
+Download the latest build from this repository's [releases](https://github.com/lsuhadolnik/D365-SWIFTPAD/releases) page and unzip it.

-Alternatively build from source:
-- Clone this repo
-- `npm i`
-- `npm run build`
+Then:

 - Go to chrome://extensions
 - Enable developer mode
 - Click Load Unpacked
 - Point to this folder

+Then open Dynamics CRM and press `Ctrl+Shift+P`.

+Or build it from source...

 ## Build instructions